Preservation Planning

 Today’s landscapes are shaped by many layers of history, a mix of development patterns and historic resources creating special places that are highly valued by a community.
 These historic places often play a key role in defining a community’s character and sense of identity.
 Our work supports the preservation of this rich and layered history as part of broader, future-focused planning efforts.

-Historic preservation planning begins with identifying where historic resources are located in a community.
+Preservation planning begins with identifying where historic resources are located in a community.
 Next, we evaluate their potential significance and select the most appropriate ways to protect them.
-These resources can range from small working class housing to large industrial complexes, and include a variety of places, such as an organic, vernacular neighborhood to an architect-designed campus.
+These resources encompass everything from modest working-class housing to large industrial complexes, including places that range from organically developed neighborhoods to architect-designed campuses.

 There are many ways to help protect these resources.
 Zoning laws can provide basic protection, while a National Register of Historic Places nomination brings more attention and offers stronger safeguards.
 We take into account a community’s unique mix of historic resources and its future vision, and then work with the community to create tailored strategies to preserve the places that matter most.